 - The submission must represent a completed plan, design, policy or research study.

-- The project must have started during the preceding two years and have been:
+- The project must have been completed during the preceding two years* and have been:

 - sanctioned by a board, council, planning department, educational institution, or firm, but not necessarily formally adopted by resolution, bylaw, or other legislation; or